 Peyto Lake

-The view from the viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers.
-If you get lucky you can get an epic sunset here with beautiful colors.
+The viewpoint is one of the most spectacular in all of Banff National Park and is a super popular spot for photographers.
+If you get lucky, you can get an epic sunset here with beautiful colors.

 Other great sunset spots